romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Your project relies on several open-source libraries, and you receive a Dependabot alert.
+Q: Your project relies on several open-source libraries, and you receive a Dependabot alert.
 What does this alert typically signify?
 <details><summary>Show the answer</summary><p>

 - **Dependabot has identified a vulnerability in one of your project's dependencies and is suggesting an update or fix**